sibvic/sibvic/readme.md

 As a secondary projects I used to code Order2Go (COM component for trading via FXCM) and small C# utilities and projects.

 Used stack: MFC, C++03/C++11, GDI+, std, boost, WinForms

+# Pet Projects

+## VBO Merge Telegram bot

+VBO is a telemetry format for motorsport.
+You get these files from such apps as RaceChrono.
+But RaceChorno doesn't allow you export the whole session, only by laps.
+And you can't analyze it properly in other software.
+That how this project is born: it merges multiple VBO files into session.
+You can find it in telegram: @vbomerge_bot